 Digital, message based signaling systems appeared when first computer controlled exchanges had been put into service in real networks.
-This meant that digital exchanges had to be able to process analogue signaling as well.
+This meant that digital exchanges had to be able to process analogue signaling as well order to process call that either originated or terminated in analogue systems.